indrajith-shetty/healthcare_appointment_evaluator/README.md

-Once all the libraries are installed, start jupyter server and open the notebook named 'MLND appointment.ipynb'.
-All the cells are already executed and you can see the results.
-You can also run all the cells.
+Once all the libraries are installed, start jupyter server and open the notebook named `MLND appointment.ipynb`.

-Make sure that the dataset 'appointment.csv' is also present at the same folder as the notebook.
+The problem statement is provided in the `report.pdf` file.